 Thankfully, the error is not dangerous to the Samsung or Xiaomi device, and it is something you can solve.
 There are at least 4 methods to fixing the problem, including;

 - Go to Apps/ Applications, depending on your device

 - Tap on Storage

 - On the app’s information, click Clear Cache

-You may want to force stop the CMH provider app and reload it again if method 1 does not work.
-Follow the steps below to force stop and fix it;
+You may want to force-stop the CMH provider app and reload it again if all 3 methods fail to work.
+Follow the steps below to force stop and fix it:

 - On the main menu, click Settings

 - Tap on App Manager or Application Manager, depending on the device